keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 **note**:
 For **JBoss-based** Keycloak backend containers on real DB, the previous commands from (a2) and (b2) can be "squashed" into one.
 E.g.:

-  `mvn -f testsuite/integration-arquillian clean install -Dtest=*.crossdc.* -Djdbc.mvn.groupId=org.mariadb.jdbc -Djdbc.mvn.artifactId=mariadb-java-client -Djdbc.mvn.version=2.0.3 -Dkeycloak.connectionsJpa.url=jdbc:mariadb://localhost:3306/keycloak -Dkeycloak.connectionsJpa.password=keycloak -Dkeycloak.connectionsJpa.user=keycloak -Pcache-server-infinispan,auth-servers-crossdc-jboss,auth-server-wildfly,jpa clean install`
+  `mvn -f testsuite/integration-arquillian -Dtest=*.crossdc.* -Pcache-server-infinispan,auth-servers-crossdc-jboss,auth-server-wildfly,jpa,db-mariadb clean install`

 #### Run Cross-DC Tests from Intellij IDEA